MEF-GIT/MEF-LSO-Interlude-SDK/documentation/serviceApi/sft/MEF W149 - LSO Allegro, LSO Interlude and LSO Legato Service Function Testing API - Developer Guide.md

 - The BUS system initiates new Test Job by sending a request containing `TestJob` entity to the SOF system.
 - The BUS system can start Test Job with or without `TestProfile` which is a template containing common configuration shared by multiple `TestJob` entities.
-- During creation of new Test Job, the SOF internally uses the _Service Function Testing API_ to instantiate the `TestJob`
+- During creation of new Test Job, the BUS uses the _Service Function Testing API_ to instantiate the `TestJob`
   - The SOF starts Test Job by creating a `TestJob` entity which may or may not contain a reference to the `TestProfile`.